JohnCenaCollective/STO-Academy-Build-Tool/README.md

 ##REPORTING BUGS

 Bugs happen, no software is perfect.
-If you happen to cause the software to crash or otherwise behave in an unintended manner, make sure to let me know using via [the issue tracker](https://github.com/Emzi0767/STO-Academy-Build-Tool/issues) (preferred) or [reddit PM](https://www.reddit.com/message/compose/?to=eMZi0767&subject=ABT%20Bug%20Report&message=I%20experienced%20a%20crash%20with%20ABT.%20Attached%20below%20is%20the%20bug%20report.%0A%0A%3Cinsert%20link%20to%20.bug%20file%20here%3E).
+If you happen to cause the software to crash or otherwise behave in an unintended manner, make sure to let me know using via [the issue tracker](https://github.com/JohnCenaCollective/STO-Academy-Build-Tool/issues).
 If the application crashes, it should generate a .bug file in the directory it is in.
-If it did, make sure to attach that file as well, it will help me diagnose the issue better.
+If it did, make sure to attach that file as well, it will help us diagnose the issue better.
 If possible, include the link you were trying to convert, and list of steps you took that caused the problem.